History of ABS-CBN: 2020–present: Shifting to new media and other businesses

 On August 17, 2020, the drama series Ang sa Iyo ay Akin was the first original digital teleserye to be broadcast on Kapamilya Channel and Kapamilya Online Live during the time of the COVID-19 pandemic.
 Some of the scenes were shot in the ABS-CBN Soundstage inside the Horizon IT Park in Bulacan.

 On April 13, 2021, ABS-CBN announced a collaboration with BBC and BBC Studios for the Philippine adaptation of Doctor Foster, entitled The Broken Marriage Vow.

-In June 2021, ABS-CBN promoted the Netflix animated series Trese (featuring a Filipino voice cast led by Liza Soberano) by replacing the logo outside the network's headquarters in Quezon City with the logo of ABC-ZNN, a fictional media company used in the animated series.
+In June 2021, ABS-CBN promoted the Netflix animated series Trese (featuring a Filipino voice cast led by Liza Soberano) by replacing temporarily the network's 2013 logo at the rooftop of ELJ Communications Center with the ABC-ZNN text, a fictional media company used in the animated series.

 In August 2021, ABS-CBN has acquired the animated series based on the hit mobile game Mobile Legends: Bang Bang, entitled The Legends of Dawn: The Sacred Stone.
 A GMMTV drama series F4 Thailand: Boys Over Flowers is also slated to air on the network's platforms.

 On May 2, 2024, Leandro Leviste, a son of former ABS-CBN News journalist and Senator Loren Legarda, acquired 8.5% stake in ABS-CBN Corporation through his company, LL Holdings, Inc., making him the second largest shareholder of the company after the Lopez group.
 Leviste then raised his stake in the company by 10% the following month.

 On October 16, 2024, ABS-CBN Corporation announced that it had laid off 100 employees due to the continued decline of ad revenues in the TV industry, as well as the global decline of the pay TV business, which has affected the company.

 On February 27, 2025, ABS-CBN announced in a disclosure to the Philippine Stock Exchange that it will sell most of the Broadcast Center to Ayala Land for redevelopment, pending regulatory approval, while retaining 1.4 hectares of the property (primarily the ELJ Communications Center) where it will consolidate its operations along with its already built soundstages, post-production and production facility at the Horizon PEZA IT Park in San Jose del Monte, Bulacan.
 The deal will take effect in December 2026.
 On August 20, 2025, ABS-CBN and Ayala Land have signed the deeds of absolute sale for the purchase of the sold properties.

-On June 2025, ABS-CBN officially decided not to pursue a congressional franchise to return to traditional broadcasting, despite Congress granting the franchise.
+In June 2025, ABS-CBN officially decided not to pursue a congressional franchise to return to traditional broadcasting, despite Congress granting the franchise.
 Instead, ABS-CBN will focus on content creation, partnerships and global expansions.